State Route 266 (Jefferson Pike)Rutherford County

 Segment 1: from Nissan Drive to east of the Stones River Bridge

 This urban segment will consist of four travel lanes (two in each direction), largely separated by a raised 14-foot concrete median that becomes a left turn lane at intersecting roads.
 It will include 5-foot bike lanes and 6-foot sidewalks on each side.

 A new bridge will be constructed over the Stones River.

 Segment 2: from east of the Stones River Bridge to east of I-840

 This rural segment will consist of four travel lanes (two in each direction), largely separated by a raised 14-foot concrete median that becomes a left turn lane at intersecting roads.
 It will include 12-foot shoulders on each side.

 The bridge over I-840 will be widened to include four travel lanes (two in each direction) with an 18-foot center turn lane and 12-foot shoulders on each side.

-The planned design also includes the modification of one existing traffic signal at Nissan Drive and the installation of three new traffic signals at Hickory Ridge Road, the I-840 East access ramps, and the I-840 West access ramps.
+The planned design also includes the modification of one existing traffic signal at Nissan Drive and the installation of three new traffic signals at Hickory Grove Road, the I-840 East access ramps, and the I-840 West access ramps.

 Video: animation showing planned design for SR 266 (Jefferson Pike)